LLNL/shroud/docs/declarations.rst

 interface`` for the function pointer argument is used.
 The user's library is responsible for calling the argument correctly since the interface is not preserved by the ``external`` declaration.
+Not all fortran compilers will allow any subprogram to be passed. gcc, for one, makes a distinction between ``FUNCTION`` and ``SUBROUTINE``.

+A completely general solution is to add the *funptr* attribute.
+This uses ``type(C_FUNPTR)`` provided by ``iso_c_binding`` module.
+However, it requires the caller to use ``C_FUNLOC`` to pass down the correct type.
+All interface information is lost and the C library is expected to know how to deal with arbitrary function pointers.

 Struct
 ------